 To reap the benefits of a distress sale, a great buyers agent will have contacts in three key areas;

 - Will / Estate

-So before choosing your buyers agent ask him/her the following questions;
+So before choosing your buyers agent, ask them the following questions:

 - Do you specialise in Distressed Sales?